 I have seen many Coming-of-Age films.
 Yet never have I seen one with such a touching and beautiful story as the 1996 Portuguese drama Adeus, Pai (Farewell, Father).
-At thirteen-years-old, Filipe (Jose Afonso Pimentel) feels the absence of his father who is always busy and never has time to spend with his son.
+At thirteen years old, Filipe (Jose Afonso Pimentel) feels the absence of his father, who is always busy and never has time to spend with his son.

 One night Felipe’s dreams suddenly come true when his father enters the room and announces that they’re going on vacation – just the two of them.

-Puzzled but happy, Felipe accepts and before long the two of them land on one of the beautiful Azores islands.
+Puzzled but happy, Felipe accepts, and before long, the two of them land on one of the beautiful Azores islands.
 Soon it becomes clear that Filipe’s father desires to make up for all those years he deprived his son of his presence.
 When Felipe gathers the courage to inquire about the surprising vacation, his father confesses that he “…suddenly realized that he had a 13-year-old son that he doesn’t know, that doesn’t know him, and who may be in need of a father …”.
 He also admits that he is ill and doesn’t have much time left to live.

-Such developments may induce you into comparing Adeus, Pai with the Italian melodramas Incompreso (1966) and The Last Snows of Spring (1973).
+Such developments may induce you to compare Adeus, Pai with the Italian melodramas Incompreso (1966) and The Last Snows of Spring (1973).
 But while the father-son relationship is present as a pivotal plot element in all of the films, Adeus, Pai evokes emotions and thoughts without being overly sentimental or manipulative as are those Italian classics.
 This Portuguese drama may move you to tears, but it is far from being a tear-jerker.

 Father and son devote the rest of their days on the island to making memories and getting to know each other and themselves.
-The two of them spend a lot of time having honest and sincere discussions during which Felipe comes to an important realization: “When I knew my father and his life, I understood mine better and the world around me.
+The two of them spend a lot of time having honest and sincere discussions, during which Felipe comes to an important realization: “When I knew my father and his life, I understood mine better and the world around me.
 And when we understand things, we start accepting them.”

 And the light that the sun gives me isn’t enough to warm me up.
-The love that the world has does not come to say, it’s all OK.
+The love that the world has does not come to say it’s all OK.
 You are never with me.
 And I grow up here behind you without seeing your eyes.

 If you have read this far, you may think that you know the film (even though I didn’t include any spoilers), but I guarantee that you will be surprised and moved several times before the final credits roll.
 Luís Filipe Rocha (who wrote the script and directed the film) has created a masterpiece that I highly recommend.

-To complete my review I have chosen another phrase from the film – hoping that when you see the film (and I urge you to) you will understand my motives in picking it:
+To complete my review, I have chosen another phrase from the film – hoping that when you see the film (and I urge you to), you will understand my motives in picking it: